ASPiRES is a day service with

-Here at ASPiRES, we pride ourselves in giving individuals an opportunity to feel valued, build their confidence, self-worth and a place they can express themselves through the world of work.
+Here at ASPiRES, we pride ourselves in giving individuals an opportunity to feel valued, build their confidence and self-worth in a place they can express themselves through the world of work.

 We are unlike most day services in our local area as we offer sheltered work experience with real working contracts with real customers.

 The day starts with working on our contracts.
 There is always a variety of jobs to be done and an opportunity for everyone to have a go at each task.

 We have two tea breaks, one in the morning and the other in the afternoon.
 There is a choice of tea, coffee or squash plus a biscuit.
 Lunch isn't provided, so a packed lunch is needed.

 After lunch, we have free time.
 This part of the day is for service users to spend their time as they wish but, if we have an urgent deadline for a contract we do return to work till afternoon break.